sbordeyne/flutter-challenge/README.md

 ### List Page

-The list page displayss the list of tasks.
+The list page displays the list of tasks.
 The displayed tasks are ordered by creation date.

 ![List Page](./mockups/list.png)